kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 ### Considerations about apiserver-advertise-address and ControlPlaneEndpoint

-While `--apiserver-advertise-address` can be used to set the advertise address for this particular control-plane node's API server, `--control-plane-endpoint` can be used to set the shared endpoint for all control-plane nodes.
+While `--apiserver-advertise-address` can be used to set the advertise address for this particular control-plane's API server, `--control-plane-endpoint` can be used to set the shared endpoint for all control-planes.

 `--control-plane-endpoint` allows both IP addresses and DNS names that can map to IP addresses.
 Please contact your network administrator to evaluate possible solutions with respect to such mapping.